Trail of Governors Board of Directors

 Rick Jensen is a South Dakota native having been raised on a farm in the Midland/Murdo area.
 Rick attended Black Hills State University prior to joining the United States Air Force which took him to Florida.

 Rick and his wife Ana have a passion for South Dakota history.
 They are involved in real estate and have several businesses in the Pierre area.
-Rick is active in the Pierre community and is a member of the following organizations: Rotary Club, Historic Pierre Street Association, Chamber of Commerce, and a Board Member of the S.D.
-Heritage Fund.
+Rick is active in the Pierre community and is a member of the following organizations: Rotary Club and Chamber of Commerce.

 Rick Jensen and his wife have a son Jesse.